 She has been tracing her family tree for more than 20 years and like me wants to give back to the genealogy world and help others to find out where they come from.

 Her father’s side of the family came from England while her mother’s family is originally from Western Australia.

 And even though Megan resides in Queensland, Australia this has proved to be no barrier in her search for her ancestors.

 The aptly named ‘Walking the Genes‘ site comes from the fact that she has been walking through her past.

 And she can show you how to do the same.

 Got A Genealogy Blog?
 Comment Below To Get Listed!

 Thank You and Please Leave A Comment

 I hope you enjoyed this post listing the top 10 genealogy blogs that I recommend for you to check out.
-If you think that this post will be helpful to others then please share it with friends and family using the social media buttons below.
+If you have any questions or comments then please leave a comment below.